bladethazar/enviro-pi/readme.md

 ## Contributing

-Contributions to PicoW-Growmat are welcome!
+Contributions to Enviro-Pi are welcome!
 Please fork the repository and submit a pull request with your improvements.

 ## License